Find Cheap Homeowners Insurance Quotes in Your Area

 Typically, a public adjuster will charge a percentage of whatever a policyholder’s insurance carrier ultimately pays for a claim.
 For example, say a policyholder hires an adjuster with a 10% fee and their insurance company ultimately pays $100,000 for their claim.
 The policyholder would then owe the public adjuster $10,000.

-The fee percentage varies between adjusters and is usually capped by local state law.
+The fee percentage varies between adjusters and is usually capped by local or state law.
 For example, in the state of Florida, fees cannot exceed 20% of a reopened or supplemental claim limit.
-There also is a 10% fee limit for claims resulting from events named a state of emergency by Florida’s governor.
+There also is a 10% fee limit for claims resulting from an event named a state of emergency by Florida’s governor.

 Public adjusters also cap the dollar amount their fees can reach per claim.
 Generally, public adjusters with less experience might cap their fees at $5,000 per claim.
 Experienced adjusters might cap their fees at much higher amounts, such as $10,000 or $15,000.
 For example, a public adjuster might collect a fee of $15,000 for a $350,000 claim, instead of their normal 20% fee which would amount to $70,000.
 They also might negotiate a lower percentage fee for large claims, such as property losses of $1 million or more.

 Will your adjuster be handling your claim personally?
 Some public adjustment firms might send one adjuster to do an estimate and another to follow up and thoroughly analyze a claim.
 As a policyholder, you might prefer to work personally with a single adjuster, but having a firm send more than one person might not be a bad thing.
-Another adjuster might take over a claim simply because they have more expertise in or experience with a certain type.
+Another adjuster might take over a claim simply because they have more experience with a certain type of damage.
 For example, one adjuster might know their firm is interested in working on your fire claim, but another adjuster with the firm might have more experience with fire damages and handle your claim from that point on.

-Ask your public adjusters for referrals.
-A referal from an aquaintence that already worked with an adjuster is best.
+Ask for a referral or reference.
+A referral from an acquaintance that already worked with an adjuster is best.
 However, if no one you know can make a recommendation, ask the public adjuster under consideration for the contact information of some of their previous clients.
 Make sure others have had a good experience working with them.

 Does your public adjuster have the right level of experience?
 Depending on the severity and complication of a claim, a policyholder might want to seek out a more experienced public adjuster.
 Ask what types of claims they have worked on, and do they have experience with your insurer?
 Ask public adjusters how long they have practiced and what types of claims they have worked on.
 An adjuster should display this information on their website and, generally, more experienced adjusters charge a higher fee.
-Adjusters with less experience tend to charge less than 10% of a claim's payout, while more experienced adjusters typically charge 15% or more.
 Remember, the number of years an adjuster has practiced or the volume of claims they handle each year are not necessarily indicators of their experience level.
 For example, a very experienced adjuster might only take on a dozen claims per year, but only because they might be choosing to work on large, complicated claims for high dollar amounts.

 What are the adjuster's terms of communication?
-A public adjuster generally handles a claim entirely for their clients, but some policyholders might still want some level of involvement.
-Discuss this with your public adjsuter before you hire them.
-You want to hire an adjuster with whom you are comfortable communicating with in regards to your claim.
+A public adjuster generally handles a the entirety of a claim for their clients, but some policyholders might still want some level of involvement.
+Discuss this with your public adjuster before you hire them.
+You want to hire an adjuster with whom you are comfortable communicating throughout the process

-Policyholders who file a claim and receive a proposed settlement from their insurer they see as unfit, frequently think they need to hire an attorney to dispute their claim.
+Policyholders who file a claim and receive a proposed settlement from their insurer they see as unfair might think they need to hire an attorney to dispute their claim.
 In that case, they usually do not – they need to hire a public adjuster.

 In fact, policyholders commonly hire public insurance adjusters at that point in the claims process.
-A public adjuster can assist them in reopening a claim file and filing a supplemental claim for additional payments, if necessary.
+A public adjuster can assist them in reopening a claim and filing a supplemental claim for additional payments with their insurer.

-However, if an adjuster negotiates back and forth with an insurance company and still believes the policyholder is owed a larger settlement, the policyholder might have to turn to litigation.
-Should a policyholder decide the cost of an attorney and filing a lawsuit against their insurance company is worth the desired settlement, then a lawsuit might be a viable next step.
-If a policyholder hires an attorney and seeks the desired settlement through litigation, there is a good chance their attorney will choose to use the policyholder’s public adjuster as an expert witness.
+However, if an adjuster negotiates with an insurance company and still believes the policyholder is owed a larger settlement than the insurer is willing to provide, you may have to turn to litigation.
+Should a policyholder decide the cost of an attorney and filing a lawsuit against their insurance company is worth the desired settlement, then a lawsuit could be the next step.